-On the first look, when you take a look at the Intercom’s pricing page, it seems like Intercom Product Tours is very affordable Appcues alternative.
-But in reality – it isn’t.
+At first glance, when you take a look at the Intercom’s pricing page, it seems like Intercom Product Tours is very affordable Appcues alternative.
+But in reality it isn’t.

-In any case, since we also aren’t sure how exactly Intercom’s pricing looks like, we’re recommending you to visit their pricing page or contact their customer support.
+In any case, since we aren’t sure exactly how Intercom’s pricing works, we’re recommending you visit their pricing page or contact their customer support.

-Intercom Product Tours Summary – Why to choose it?
+Intercom Product Tours Summary – Why choose it?

 Intercom can be a very good Appcues alternative for you if:

-- You’re looking for a basic and easy to use user onboarding software that will satisfy your essential needs
+- You’re looking for a basic and easy to use user onboarding tool that will satisfy your essential needs.

-- You’re already using Intercom from day to day, you’re familiar with other products and it’s product tours add-on will naturally fit into your team’s workflow.
+- You’re already using Intercom from day to day and you’re familiar with other products, meaning the Product Tours add-on will fit naturally into your team’s workflow.

-- If you’re an early-staged startup and want to take advantage of $49/month pricing of Intercom.
-We’d suggest to definitely go with it.
+- If you’re an early-staged startup and want to take advantage of the $49/month pricing, we’d recommend it.

-Because of its features and functionalities, UserIQ is probably the most different tool than all other Appcues alternatives.
+Because of its features and functionalities, UserIQ is probably the most different tool to all the other Appcues alternatives.

-UserIQ is very similar to Pendo (We’ve analyzed Pendo here).
-In order words, UserIQ isn’t only focused on making great user onboarding flows, but it’s also focused on in-depth analytics, NPS, customer health score and many other things.
+UserIQ is very similar to Pendo (which we analyzed here).
+In order words, UserIQ isn’t only focused on making great user onboarding flows, but on in-depth analytics, NPS, customer health scores, and many other things.

-That means that we can break down UserIQ’s functionalities in two groups:
+That means that we can break down UserIQ’s functionalities into two groups:

 - Customer success – UserIQ measures your customer’s health score.
 You can create different NPS surveys, customer feedback pools, or even email re-engagement campaigns.

-So, if UserIQ doesn’t offer you great user onboarding features like Userpilot or Chameleon do, why it is considered as a good Appcues alternative?
+So, if UserIQ doesn’t offer you great user onboarding features like Userpilot or Chameleon do, why is it considered a good Appcues alternative?

 UserIQ vs Appcues – How is it different?